 What it doesn't do:

-- Project long-term savings growth or debt payoff timelines
+- Project long-term investment growth or a debt payoff timeline

 It works best alongside real spending data — check your bank or card statements for the past 2–3 months before entering variable expenses.
-The result reflects your plan, not what you'll automatically stick to.
-Use it to set the plan, then track your real spending separately to see whether you're following it.
+Convert predictable irregular costs into monthly reserves yourself, then include them in the relevant inputs.
+The annual figures are not a forecast; they are simply the monthly income, expenses, and surplus or deficit multiplied by 12.
+Use the calculator to set the plan, then track real spending separately.

 What a Working Monthly Budget Looks Like